dnanexus/dxWDL/doc/ExpertOptions.md

 ## Describe WDL workflow to obtain execution tree

-You can also describe a dnanexus workflow that was compiled by dxWDL to get a execution tree presentating the workfow.
+You can describe a dnanexus workflow that was compiled by dxWDL to get an execution tree presentating the workfow.w.
-The execution tree will information of the executables in the workflow (applets and subworkflows).
+The execution tree will include information on the executables in the workflow (applets and subworkflows).
 By default, the execution tree is return as JSON.
 You can supply a `--pretty` flag to return a pretty print.

 To obtain execution tree from a dxWDL compiled workflow: